-Easy to Make Oatmeal Pancakes: A Healthy Breakfast for Your Sweetheart
+Easy to Make Rolled Oats Pancakes: A Healthy Breakfast for Your Sweetheart

 A Special Breakfast for A Special Occasion

-How does spoiling your loved ones with flourless, refined sugar-free and fruity oatmeal pancakes sound?
-If not often, at least on special occasions, such as a birthday or Valentine’s Day?
+How does spoiling your loved ones with flourless, refined sugar-free and fruity, healthy rolled oats pancakes sound?
+If not often – on special occasions, such as a birthday, Mother’s Day or Valentine’s Day?
+But we do love to spoil the ones we love, from young to old, and don’t even need special days for it!

 Whenever you feel like showing your love on a healthy plate, this breakfast recipe will do just that.
 Be assured that the beneficiary will appreciate and enjoy your effort!

-Of course, you could show the love in many ways for the entire duration of the day, and find inspiration for various meals to cook or activities to do in this Valentine’s Day round-up.
+Of course, especially for Valentine’s, you could show love in many ways for the entire duration of the day and find inspiration for various meals to cook or activities to do in this Valentine’s Day round-up.

-Substitute sugar with an extra ripe banana.
-You would not only add the health benefits of a largely underestimated fruit, but will stay away of refined or excess sugar too.
+Substitute sugar with an overripe banana.
+You would not only add the health benefits of a vastly underestimated fruit but will stay away from refined or excess sugar too.

 Just make sure to get up before the rest of the household and preferably grind the oats the night before.
 If you manage to limit the noise factor and alert the entire family of your intentions, you’ll save the surprise element, an essential part of this recipe!

-Have fun making these healthy oatmeal pancakes and enjoy savouring them with your loved ones!
+Have fun making these healthy rolled oats pancakes, and enjoy savouring them with your loved ones!

 Organic coconut sugar